codeinstitute-davidhubber/ci-repsonsive_design-mobile_first_approach-challenge/README.md

 ***
 #### project url: **'https://davidhubber.github.io/ci-repsonsive_design-mobile_first_approach-challenge/'**
 ***
-title: **'Code Institiute - Repsonsive Design - Mobile First Approach - Challenge'**
+title: **'Code Institiute - Responsive Design - Mobile First Approach - Challenge'**

 description: **It is a approach in the responsive design.
 It applies styles for the mobile first and then for larger screens by setting the minimum-width property in media query.**